Skip to Main Content

 Remove The Object if Possible

-First, restrain your pet.
+First, calmly restrain your pet.
 Choking cats and dogs will struggle, and this can potentially cause them harm.
 If they are choking because a cord, string or other item is wrapped around the neck, carefully use a pair of scissors to cut it off.

 If the cat or dog is choking on something lodged in their mouth or throat, open the mouth to see if you can locate the object.
 If you can see it, try to swipe it away with your finger.